speed47/spectre-meltdown-checker/DEVELOPMENT.md

 `<name>`            : Scratch/temporary variables inside functions (e.g. core, msg, col).
                         These must be declared as `local`.
 These must not match any naming pattern above.
                         Any variable that is only used in the scope of a given function falls in this category.

-                        These must start with a [a-z] character.
+Additionally, all vars must start with a [a-z] character, never by an underscore.